AyakoNaganeyama/to-do-list-mobile-app/README.md

 ## Archtecture Diagram

 The following show cases how we structured our code.
-We have 3 layers, a presentation layer consisting of 3 views auth (login/signup), todo list, and details view with all presentation logic housed.
-Our second layer is our business logic that houses signup, login, useTodos which handles all our CRUD logic related to our models stored in local storage using ayscneStores to access devices memory for long term storage.
+It has 3 layers, a presentation layer consisting of 3 views auth (login/signup), todo list, and details view with all presentation logic housed. the second layer is a business logic that houses signup, login, useTodos which handles all CRUD logic related to the models stored in local storage using ayscneStores to access devices memory for long term storage.
 The database uses Nosql.
 We also have a global state which is a domain that access through out the app for tracking the users session interaction, example if logged in or not.

 ![alt text](./to-do-diagram.jpg)<br />